mautic/mautic-grav/README.md

 ## Mautic tracking

-Tracking JS works right after you enable the plugin, insert the Base URL and save the plugin.
-That means it will insert JS into the head of your site from your Mautic instance.
+Tracking JS works right after you enable the plugin, insert the Base URL and save the plugin (you also have to enable tracking in the configuration settings).
+After this, the plugin will insert JS into the head of your site from your Mautic instance.
 You can check HTML source code (CTRL + U) of your Grav website to make sure the plugin works.
 You should be able to find something like this:

 ```
 <script>